 How We Started

 Established in June 2016, by founding Director and Professor of Economics, Dr. Edward Timmons at Saint Francis University, The Knee Center for the Study of Occupational Regulation is an academic research center funded by a generous grant from The Knee Family Foundation and the Charles Koch Foundation.

-CSOR is housed in the newly renovated home of the Shields School of Business, the Charles M. Schwab Hall, at St. Francis University in Loretto, PA.
+CSOR was housed the Shields School of Business, the Charles M. Schwab Hall, at St. Francis University in Loretto, PA until 2021.

 - Creation of a national database.